Bee-Mar/mmpm/README.md

 <i>Consider this project to be in an Alpha state, so don't get too picky just yet, as you most likely will discover some bugs I was unable to find.</i>

-The supported features consist of following categories:
+The supported features are comprised of the following categories:

     1) Search
     2) Installation